 You can find the license key under your account on the Formidable Forms website.
 After entering this information, go ahead and click the ‘Save License’ button.

-Next, you will need to install the Quiz Maker addon by going to Formidable » Add-Ons.
-On this screen, find the Quiz Maker addon and click on its Install button.
+Next, you’ll need to install the Quiz Maker addon by going to Formidable » Add-Ons.
+On this screen, find Quiz Maker and click on its ‘Install’ button.
+After a few moments, Formidable Forms will mark the Quiz addon as ‘Active.’

-Step 2: Create a WordPress Quiz with Formidable Quiz Maker
+Step 2: Create a WordPress Quiz With Formidable Quiz Maker

 To get started, go to Formidable » Forms and then click the ‘Add New’ button.

-This opens a popup showing all of the plugin’s ready-made templates, including templates that you can use to create a mortgage calculator and a booking form.
+This opens a popup showing all the plugin’s ready-made templates, including templates that you can use to create a mortgage calculator and a booking form.

 This will open the template in the Formidable Forms editor.